You are currently viewing Head to Head: Evaporust vs Vinegar for Motorcycle Rust Removal

 When I removed the rearsets from their Evaporust vs vinegar baths, I was actually pretty surprised by what I found!

-The Evaporust had done a solid job on the pedal.
+The Evaporust had done a solid job on the tools.
 Most of the rust was now flaky and brushed right off.
 Some stubborn spots remained but not too bad overall.

 The white vinegar parts weren’t still fully clean.
 Just to be thorough, I agitated the vinegar parts a bit more under running water.